gich2009/Pesapal-Challenge/Documentation/assemblerDesign.md

 | Third byte                                                  | Don’t care (Xs)| 16         | 7       | 0000+0000        | #7           |
 | Fourth byte                                                 | Don’t care (Xs)| 16         | 7       | 0000+0000        | #7           |

-NOTE: Tbe program uses a variable `absolute line count` to keep track of the line count as referred to by the table above and a variable `line count` to keep track of the address as referred by the table above.
+NOTE: The program uses a variable `absolute line count` to keep track of the line count as referred to by the table above and a variable `line count` to keep track of the address as referred by the table above.
 A future update will refactor the code so that the identifiers are not closely named.